immacora/OpenclassroomsProject12/README.md

 ### Optional

-If you want to pre-populate the database with accounts, clients, contacts and events, to test the API endpoints, load sample data as follows (user passwords are the same as adminTEST):
+If you want to pre-populate the database with accounts, clients, contacts and events to test the API endpoints, load sample data as follows (user passwords are the same as adminTEST):

 ```sh
 py manage.py loaddata fixtures/datas.json